 The Cognitive Science Program introduces students to the field of cognitive science: the interdisciplinary study of mind in humans and machines.
 Our students gain an understanding of such mental phenomena as perception, language, reasoning, and consciousness, and they integrate this understanding with an account of how the human brain works.

-is described elsewhere in this Calendar, under Drama.
+The Centre for Drama, Theatre & Performance Studies is described elsewhere in this Calendar under Drama.

 The Health Studies Program (Specialist, Major)

-focuses the many areas of study that surround, interact with and support bio-medical research and clinical activity in regard to health, including health policy, practices, research methods, and socio-cultural expression.
+The Health Studies Program focuses on many areas of study that surround, interact with and support bio-medical research and clinical activity in regard to health, including health policy, practices, research methods, and socio-cultural expression.
 The Major serves as a general introduction; the Specialist provides a more intense research focus with more methodological emphasis.

 The Sexual Diversity Studies Program (Specialist, Major, Minor)